dustinjoe/Deepfakes-Audio-Materials/README.md

 ## Social Impacts
 ### Enterprise Solutions
 * Resemble AI(https://www.resemble.ai/andy-warhol/)
-Resemble AI is a startup that is using three minutes audio for voice clone
+Resemble AI is a startup that is using three minutes audio for voice clone.
+They stem from the dev team of the Real-Time-Voice-Clone toolbox mentioned above.
+One interesting feature they introduce is the emotion masks that can be applied to the generated voice: https://www.youtube.com/watch?v=cXtgdsWw1xI
 * Descript Overdub (https://www.descript.com/overdub)
 There is an online review for its voice clone function here: https://www.youtube.com/watch?v=H_SVsTOZHeM
 * Respeecher (https://www.respeecher.com/)